Lawrencelapointe/college_app_portal/README.md

 **Built with ❤️ by Blue Sky Mind LLC**

-*Empowering students to find their perfect college match through technology.*
+*GlidrU - Empowering students to find their perfect college match through technology.*